knative/client/docs/cmd/kn_source_container_update.md

 ```
       --arg stringArray              Add argument to the container command.
 Example: --arg myArg1 --arg --myArg2 --arg myArg3=3.
 You can use this flag multiple times.
       --cmd stringArray              Specify command to be used as entrypoint instead of default one.
 Example: --cmd /app/start or --cmd sh --cmd /app/start.sh or --cmd /app/start --arg myArg to pass additional arguments.
-      --containers string            Specify path to file including definition for additional containers, alternatively use '-' to read from stdin.
-Example: --containers ./containers.yaml or --containers -.
   -e, --env stringArray              Environment variable to set.
 NAME=value; you may provide this flag any number of times to set multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
       --env-from stringArray         Add environment variables from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret:).
 Example: --env-from cm:myconfigmap or --env-from secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --env-from cm:myconfigmap-.
       --env-value-from stringArray   Add environment variable from a value of key in ConfigMap (prefix cm: or config-map:) or a Secret (prefix sc: or secret:).
 Example: --env-value-from NAME=cm:myconfigmap:key or --env-value-from NAME=secret:mysecret:key.
 You can use this flag multiple times.
 To unset a value from a ConfigMap/Secret key reference, append "-" to the key, e.g. --env-value-from ENV-.
+      --extra-containers string      Specify path to file including definition for additional containers, alternatively use '-' to read from stdin.
+Example: --containers ./containers.yaml or --containers -.
   -h, --help                         help for update
       --image string                 Image to run.
       --limit strings                The resource requirement limits for this Service.
 For example, 'cpu=100m,memory=256Mi'.
 You can use this flag multiple times.
 To unset a resource limit, append "-" to the resource name, e.g. '--limit memory-'.